 If you are on a recent version of Windows, microsoft defender could throw a warning when trying to install.
-Press the ‘Run anyway’ button to start the installing in that case.
+Choose ‘more info' so that the ‘Run anyway’ button appears, and then press it to install the software.

 For some systems installing the usb driver does not work.
 If this happens the driver can be downloaded directly from https://www.st.com/en/development-tools/stsw-stm32102.html, where you can get the latest software.